-- policyholder (active or retired) terminates or loses coverage; - dependent spouse is divorced from employee; - dependent child reaches 19th birthday and does not meet the definition of "qualifying child" or "qualifying relative"; - dependent child marries; - dependent child who has extended coverage beyond age 19 reaches his/her 25th birthday; - surviving spouse remarries; - disabled dependent no longer meets disability guidelines; or - policyholder voluntarily removes dependent from coverage due to a qualifying event or Open Enrollment.
+- policyholder (active or retired) terminates or loses coverage; - dependent spouse is divorced from employee; - dependent child reaches 26th birthday; - dependent child age 18 or over has coverage available from his or her own employer; - surviving spouse remarries; - disabled dependent no longer meets disability guidelines; or - policyholder voluntarily removes dependent from coverage due to a qualifying event or Open Enrollment.

 The policyholder is required to report these events to PEIA and complete the appropriate forms to remove ineligible dependents.
-If a policyholder fails to remove ineligible dependents (divorced spouse, married children, etc.) the Plan may pursue reimbursement from the policyholder for any claims paid for the ineligible dependent.
+If a policyholder fails to remove ineligible dependents (divorced spouse, etc.) the Plan may pursue reimbursement from the policyholder for any claims paid for the ineligible dependent.